Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

-  add        Add a pool to the Batch account autoscale  Autoscale actions del        Delete a pool from the Batch account images     Container images actions list       List all pools in the Batch account listskus   List available VM configurations available to... nodes      Compute node actions rdp        Interactively login via RDP to a node in a... resize     Resize a pool ssh        Interactively login via SSH to a node in a... stats      Get statistics about a pool user       Remote user actions
+  add        Add a pool to the Batch account autoscale  Autoscale actions del        Delete a pool from the Batch account exists     Check if a pool exists images     Container images actions list       List all pools in the Batch account listskus   List available VM configurations available to the Batch account nodes      Compute node actions rdp        Interactively login via RDP to a node in a pool resize     Resize a pool ssh        Interactively login via SSH to a node in a pool stats      Get statistics about a pool user       Remote user actions
 ```